facebook/react/packages/react-reconciler/README.md

 Some target platforms support setting an instance's text content without manually creating a text node.
 For example, in the DOM, you can set `node.textContent` instead of creating a text node and appending it.

 If you return `true` from this method, React will assume that this node's children are text, and will not create nodes for them.
 It will instead rely on you to have filled that text during `createInstance`.
 This is a performance optimization.
 For example, the DOM renderer returns `true` only if `type` is a known text-only parent (like `'textarea'`) or if `props.children` has a `'string'` type.
 If you return `true`, you will need to implement `resetTextContent` too.

+If you don't want to do anything here, you should return `false`.

 This method happens **in the render phase**.
 Do not mutate the tree from it.